As above, so below, as within, so without, as the universe, so the soul.”

 – Hermes Trismegistus

+Systems repeat throughout nature, from the smallest properties to the largest.
 For example, the entire universe is 99.99999% space, so are atoms.
 Our solar system, which is a macrocosm of planets, stars, and moons is similar to an atom, which is a microcosm of protons, electrons, and neutrons.
 Both are mostly empty space.
 An atom consists of a central large charged body around which other smaller electrons revolve, just like the planets orbit the sun.
 An atom also has its own spin and so does a planet (rotation).
-An atom is stable in itself just like our Solar system.
-Many atoms combined form a molecule as different solar systems combined form a galaxy.
-This principle can be found repeatedly throughout nature.
+An atom is stable in itself just like our solar system.
+Many atoms combined form a molecule, as different solar systems combined form a galaxy.

 Jessica Dunegan was born in Charleston, South Carolina in 1977.
 She received her B.A. in Sociology and Studio Art from Emory University in Atlanta, Georgia.
 After working as a gallerist with internationally renowned contemporary artists at The Lowe Gallery and Lanoue Fine Art, she immersed herself in her own work and has been a successful full-time artist for ten years.
 Dedicated experimentation led to her unique process of painting in layers of liquid resin.
 Dunegan’s paintings have been exhibited and auctioned throughout the East Coast, including the Museum of Contemporary Art of Georgia, The Atlanta Contemporary Art Center, and Hubert Gallery in Manhattan.